crodr027/rshell/README.md

 fork() function call used to spawn a child process. execvp() function call executes the commans in rshell. waitpid() function is used in the parent process to wait for the child process to complete.
 ___
 **Known Bugs/Errors:**
 The code does not support single connector operators such as '|' and '&'.
 After entering an unrecognized command, $ exit must be entered twice in order to fully exit.
+Entering $ echo hello#comment will only echo everything before the '#'.
 The program also does not support any commands not already supported by the execvp function which is described in detail here: http://linux.die.net/man/3/execvp .